 Kids love to build and create.
 A bunch of blocks can quickly become a work of art.
 My children have shown an interest in STEM (Science Technology Engineering and Technology) activities and hands-on building and constructing.
 They love building with their wooden blocks, and this activity kept them creating and thinking all afternoon.
 All you need is a handful of blocks and you are ready to begin!

 I have created a set of over 50 S.T.E.M. building challenges to compliment this activity and keep kids busy, while learning and problem solving, as they build and create at home or school.
 These printable cards are available through Teachers Pay Teachers.
 (Link at bottom).

 The next challenge was my favourite.
 I asked everyone to create a staircase.
-At first, some students were discouraged.
+At first, some children were a bit discouraged.
 They could picture a staircase in their mind, but not build one.
 However, once they started putting blocks together and trying different things out, they came up with a variety of staircases.

-I continued to give different challenges, including building a tower with exactly 16 blocks, building something with their eyes closed for 2 minutes, and building a boat.
+I continued to give different challenges, including building a tower with exactly 16 blocks and even to build something with their eyes closed for 2 minutes.

 This activity easily filled an hour, but children were ready to do many more STEM building challenges.